 This committee represents the perspectives and concerns of graduate students in psychological science.
 Their tasks and activities include the following: advocating for science to be represented across APAGS and APA activities; examining and recommending strategies for the recruitment and retention of emerging scientists within APAGS and APA; reviewing applications for the APAGS Basic Psychological Science Research Grant; developing innovative programming for APA Convention that are appealing to science focused students; and collaborating with the Board of Scientific Affairs, the Science Student Council and the Science Directorate to promote psychological science within APA.

 This is the subcommittee of APAGS that represents and advocates for the perspectives and concerns of ethnic minority graduate students within the discipline of psychology.
-APAGS-CEMA’s main goal is to ensure that the specific interests and needs of ethnic minority graduate students are given a voice within the large domain of APA.
-APAGS-CEMA attempts to achieve this goal by increasing the membership and participation of ethnic minority graduate students within APAGS through the development and advertisement of various educational and training opportunities for ethnic minority graduate students in psychology.
-CEMA promotes cultural competency and sensitivity, and encourages the recruitment and retention of ethnic minority students in psychology by developing ethnic minority student resources, providing small grants for regional student-organized multicultural training events, and engaging in other advocacy activities to increase awareness of multicultural issues.
+APAGS-CARED's main goal is to ensure that the specific interests and needs of ethnic minority graduate students are given a voice within the large domain of APA.
+APAGS-CARED attempts to achieve this goal by increasing the membership and participation of ethnic minority graduate students within APAGS through the development and advertisement of various educational and training opportunities for ethnic minority graduate students in psychology.
+CARED promotes cultural competency and sensitivity, and encourages the recruitment and retention of ethnic minority students in psychology by developing ethnic minority student resources, providing small grants for regional student-organized multicultural training events, and engaging in other advocacy activities to increase awareness of multicultural issues.

 Advocacy Coordinating Team (ACT)